dragonssk/rushpoint-utilities/README.md

     return playerTeam
 end
 ```
-I don't believe you have to check `nil` teams, but I still recommend it because it's a resolution in the library!
+I don't believe you have to check `nil` teams, but I still recommend it because it's a resolution in the library